 Specific recommendations on how to provide these alternatives was beyond the scope of the Relevant and Pertinent project.
 However, progress can be made by acknowledging and collaborating with other efforts that started after the Relevant and Pertinent survey was conducted.

-EHR developers should seek to innovate and provide features such as (but not limited to) flexible renderingfeatures and other approaches mentioned above, to provide better tools for receivers of CDA documents, so that they are not totally dependent on the decisions of senders.
+EHR developers should seek to innovate and provide features such as (but not limited to) flexible rendering, filtering, and incorporation features and other approaches mentioned above, to provide better tools for receivers of CDA documents, so that they are not totally dependent on the decisions of senders.

 ONC should seek to stimulate and incent innovative research and development of new rendering features, building upon the results and learnings from the Consolidated CDA Rendering Tool Challenge that ONC and HL7 co-sponsored in 2016

-Regarding incorporation of clinical data into receiving systems, ONC and ONC and EHR developers should consider the recommendations of the Interoperability Experience Task Force (an advisory committee to the HIT Joint Committees), including “Challenges” and “Pilots” for clinical information reconciliation, and prioritization of semantic elements that impact the interoperability experience, e.g., auto-reconcilable data elements.
+Regarding incorporation of clinical data into receiving systems, ONC and EHR developers should consider the recommendations of the Interoperability Experience Task Force (an advisory committee to the HIT Joint Committees), including “Challenges” and “Pilots” for clinical information reconciliation, and prioritization of semantic elements that impact the interoperability experience, e.g., auto-reconcilable data elements.

 Long Survey Results